gonzolively/ansible-workstation/README.md

 4. Download *.vault_pass.txt* from your super secret location and place in the project root.

-5. Run the playbook!
+5. Run bootstrap script

-`ansible-playbook -l localhost deploy.yml --vault-password-file .vault_pass.txt`
+`./bootstrap.sh`